EZhex1991/StarCraft-GameStory/02-Zerg-Overmind/09-Chapter09-The-Invasion-Of-Aiur.md

 _Bring Drone to Khaydarin Crystal Formation_

-DAGGOTH:
+> DAGGOTH:

-> The Crystal is being harvested.
+>> The Crystal is being harvested.

-\- 10 minutes until harvesting is complete
+> -10 minutes until harvesting is complete

-NEW MISSION OBJECTIVES:
+> NEW MISSION OBJECTIVES:
-- Hold off the protoss forces while the drone harvests the Khaydarin Crystals.
+> -Hold off the protoss forces while the drone harvests the Khaydarin Crystals.

 _Khaydarin Crystal harvesting is done_

-Harvesting Complete.
+> Harvesting Complete.

-NEW MISSION OBJECTIVES:
+> NEW MISSION OBJECTIVES:
-- Bring Khaydarin Crystal to the Beacon.
+> -Bring Khaydarin Crystal to the Beacon.

 _Bring harvested Khaydarin Crystal back to base_

-DAGGOTH:
+> DAGGOTH:

-> Cerebrate, the Khaydarin Crystals are now in our possession.
+>> Cerebrate, the Khaydarin Crystals are now in our possession.
 Now, all shall tremble before the might of the swarms.